timseed/kstars_mac_build_from_source/Readme.md

 I am sorry that I do not have a list of packages I have installed, but as I have already been coding in FITS/Indi etc.... it is probably best you assemble this for yourself.

 **Until** you get the **KF6 Framework** not found.
+This is a whole different issue....

 # KF6 Framework

-You may have noticed at the top of my build script there was an env setting for KF6,
+You may have noticed at the top of my build script there was an env setting for KF6 (shame if you did not see it).

     export KF6_PREFIX=$HOME/kf6

 I tried to get kf6 to install via brew, but I could not get it to work (maybe you can); So I took a *very* deep breath and decided to install KF6 manually !!
+I had removed all KF6 from brew before I attempted this.

 ## KF6 FrameWork build